whilenull/7777-support/README.md

 - Fargate container (cost: ~$0.01/hour)

+You can easily review all those resources as they are grouped in a single CloudFormation stack: [search for `port7777` in the AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home#/stacks?filteringText=port7777&filteringStatus=active&viewNested=true&hideStacks=false).

 ## Uninstall

 To remove everything that 7777 has set up in your AWS account, run: